 I can safely presume that the decision of Nissan Philippines to close the assembly operation in the Philippines went through the “nemawashi.”
 This involves the Japanese’s management values consensus.
 I am sure even companies that are part of JETRO have the same process.
 And as what a Japanese proverb says, “A single arrow is easily broken but not ten in a bundle.”

-I hope that before other foreign firms follow to the exit, this government takes time to seriously listen to the sentiments and valuable input not just of the Japanese investors but also other investors.
+I hope that before other foreign firms follow to the exit, this administration will take time to seriously listen to the sentiments and valuable input not just of the Japanese investors but also to other investors.

 As for Nissan Philippines, they will continue to be here in the country to do business and my hope is they will reinstate their assembly plant when better times return at the end of this pandemic.
 Perhaps, the government can even start reaching out to the top executives of Nissan and see how they can help in its bid to ramp up its sustainable mobility initiatives.

 As they gear up to launch the Nissan Leaf in the Philippines, I hope that the government will look beyond the marketing activity of Nissan Philippines Inc., by encouraging them to start manufacturing their EV in the Philippines and give them the necessary and attractive incentives and start the ball rolling again.
-When this happens, this will certainly catch the attention of other foreign investors.
+When this happens, this would certainly catch the attention of other foreign investors and suddenly put the Philippines on their radar for future offshore investment plans.

-Nissan PH took a daring gambit in their plan to bring in the EV to the Philippines, I wish them well in their effort to bring in the EV in the country and their determination to contribute to environmental preservation through sustainable mobility.
+Nissan Philippines took a daring gambit in their plan to bring in the EV to the Philippines.
+I wish them well in their effort and determination to contribute to environmental preservation through sustainable mobility.
 For our government, I hope to see astuteness in them and see an opportunity in the future of mobility and support Nissan in their effort to import the vehicles and then in the process convince them to set up their manufacturing of EV in the Philippines.

 On final note, it is an admirable tactic for Nissan to be at the forefront in bringing the EV to the Philippines as they look towards the future.
 As the Japanese proverb goes, “Koketsu ni irazunba koji wo ezu“.
 (You cannot get a cub without going into the tiger’s cave.)